allwaysoft/uwx.github.io/source/San-Andreas/o mistério de blueberry.md

 If Blueberry is the place where some secret is hidden, and the blue light bridge is over the pass to travel through, we're closing in on something here.
 But we still miss a couple of things here;

-• Neither the pass, nor anything else from Blueberry is pictured in the brochure (booklet that follows the game)
-• Nobody has ever found a red truck any different from the other cars
+â€¢ Neither the pass, nor anything else from Blueberry is pictured in the brochure (booklet that follows the game) â€¢ Nobody has ever found a red truck any different from the other cars

 Also CJ cannot raise his arm or speak on command, and there's no blindfold in the game, but it's logical that this might be part of a cut scene if we first find the right car